Stop Feeling Pain In Our Chronic Pain Treatment Centers

 How do I know if my pain is acute or chronic?

-- Acute pain is very intense and vanishes after a period of time (less than 3 months).
+Acute pain is very intense and vanishes after some time (less than 3 months).
 However, it should be treated so it doesn’t turn into chronic pain.

 What should I tell the doctor about my pain?